terraform-ibm-modules/terraform-ibm-watsonx-orchestrate/README.md

 https://terraform-ibm-modules.github.io/documentation/#/implementation-guidelines?id=module-names-and-descriptions
 -->

-TODO: Replace this with a description of the modules in this repo.
+This module is used to provision an instance of the Watsonx Orchestrator service.

 <!-- The following content is automatically populated by the pre-commit hook -->